 About the Lab

-The Digital Humanities Innovation Lab (DHIL) is one of the pillars of SFU’s Big Data Initiative.
-DHIL will foster collaboration and interdisciplinarity across faculty and promote the development and dissemination of high-quality research that will position SFU as a world leader in digital scholarship.
+The DHIL assists SFU researchers with the development of digital scholarship by providing consultations, training, mentoring, research software development, and technical support.
+We foster collaboration and interdisciplinarity across faculty and promote the development and dissemination of high-quality research that positions SFU as a world leader in digital scholarship.

 See Contact the DHIL for ways to reach the Lab.

 Michael Joyce enjoys writing software that talks to other software because he’s bad at talking to people and doesn’t understand apostrophes.
-He brings 15 years of digital humanities and web application development to the DHIL, including working as Web and Data Services Developer for the Bennett Library, a Programmer Analyst for UBC Mathematics, and a Web Developer at the Electronic Textual Culture Lab at UVic.
+He brings 21 years of digital humanities and web application development to the DHIL, including working as Web and Data Services Developer for the Bennett Library, a Programmer Analyst for UBC Mathematics, and a Web Developer at the Electronic Textual Culture Lab at UVic.
 He hates spreadsheets and loves highly structured databases.

 Past team members